 Read More: Brilliant Things to do in Covent Garden

 Buy Yourself a New Book at One of London’s Indie Bookshops

 If ever there is an activity that really lends itself to being done alone, it’s shopping for books.
-I don’t know about you but it takes me ages to buy books because I love the experience so much.
+We don’t know about you but it takes us ages to buy books because we love the experience so much.